onepanelio/core-docs/docs/deployment/public/eks.md

 sidebar_label: Installing on EKS
 ---

-This document outlines the installation steps for Amazon Elastice Kubernetes Service (EKS).
+This document outlines the installation steps for Amazon Elastic Kubernetes Service (EKS).

 ## Launch an EKS cluster
 We recommend launching a cluster with 2 `m5.xlarge` nodes to start, with autoscaling and network policy enabled.
 You can add additional CPU/GPU node pools as needed later.